 When early data is in use the TLS protocol provides no security guarantees that the same early data was not replayed across multiple connections.
 As a mitigation for this issue OpenSSL automatically enables replay protection if the server is configured with a non-zero max early data value.
 With replay protection enabled sessions are forced to be single use only.
 If a client attempts to reuse a session ticket more than once, then the second and subsequent attempts will fall back to a full handshake (and any early data that was submitted will be ignored).
 Note that single use tickets are enforced even if a client does not send any early data.

 The replay protection mechanism relies on the internal OpenSSL server session cache (see SSL_CTX_set_session_cache_mode(3)).
-By default sessions will be added to the cache whenever a session ticket is issued.
-When a client attempts to resume the session OpenSSL will check for its presence in the internal cache.
+When replay protection is being used the server will operate as if the SSL_OP_NO_TICKET option had been selected (see SSL_CTX_set_options(3)).
+Sessions will be added to the cache whenever a session ticket is issued.
+When a client attempts to resume the session, OpenSSL will check for its presence in the internal cache.
 If it exists then the resumption is allowed and the session is removed from the cache.
 If it does not exist then the resumption is not allowed and a full handshake will occur.

 Note that some applications may maintain an external cache of sessions (see SSL_CTX_sess_set_new_cb(3) and similar functions).
 It is the application's responsibility to ensure that any sessions in the external cache are also populated in the internal cache and that once removed from the internal cache they are similarly removed from the external cache.
 Failing to do this could result in an application becoming vulnerable to replay attacks.
 Note that OpenSSL will lock the internal cache while a session is removed but that lock is not held when the remove session callback (see SSL_CTX_sess_set_remove_cb(3)) is called.
 This could result in a small amount of time where the session has been removed from the internal cache but is still available in the external cache.
 Applications should be designed with this in mind in order to minimise the possibility of replay attacks.